CIROH-UA/datastreamcli/docs/CIROH_devcon_2025/workshop.md

 ![datastream](../images/datastreamcli.jpg)

-This one tool (available as a scripts script [here](https://github.com/CIROH-UA/datastreamcli/blob/main/scripts/datastream)) will compute every necessary step in the workflow.
+This one tool (available as a shell script [here](https://github.com/CIROH-UA/datastreamcli/blob/main/scripts/datastream)) will compute every necessary step in the workflow.
 If this is your first time interacting with DataStreamCLI, the [guide](https://github.com/CIROH-UA/datastreamcli/blob/main/scripts/datastream_guide) is a great place to start.
 In addition, a [breakdown document](https://github.com/CIROH-UA/datastreamcli/blob/main/docs/BREAKDOWN.md) is available which walks through manually performing each of the steps that DataStreamCLI automates.
 The [AGU 2024 Poster](https://github.com/CIROH-UA/datastreamcli/blob/main/docs/AGU2024.jpg) is available for a compact reference on both the Research DataStream and DataStreamCLI.

 ---